Parth200804/NSAC2024/README.md

 # NSAC2024

+Libraries to be install
+>Pygame

->save the images and code in the same folder as the paths given in the code are relative.
+Save the images and code in the same folder as the paths given in the code are relative.